HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 <h5 align="center">

 🚀 Welcome to the repo of **Uni-MOE**!
 Uni-MoE is a multi-modal framework which is capable of processing diverse modalities, including audio, image, text, and video.
-Specifically, our approach integrates multimodal experts within the transformer blocks of LLMs, comprising: 1) a shared self-attention mechanism for all modalities, 2) modality-specific experts derived from feed-forward networks, and 3) a sparse routing mechanism for allocating token-level expert attention.

 [![Project Page](https://img.shields.io/badge/Project_Page-todo-blue)](todo)
 [![Demo](https://img.shields.io/badge/Demo-todo-orange)](todo)